Start with a controlled pilot,

 We sit in your office for a half-day.

 No software gets installed.
 Nothing changes in the office.
-We sit with Lori at the front desk, listen to calls coming in, watch how the notebook gets filled out, read a week of the paper folder, and ask a lot of quiet questions.
+We sit with the front-desk manager, listen to calls coming in, read how the notebook gets filled out, look through a week of the paper folder, and ask a lot of quiet questions.

 By the end of the day we can point to the one workflow that keeps slipping — the one thing everyone already knows is the problem but nobody has had the time to fix.